 After breakfast at your hotel and check-out, your English-speaking driver will take you to the airport for your scheduled departure.

-- 6 nights boutique and first class accommodation
+- 3 nights first class accommodations in Ljubljana

 - Travel insurance

 - International and domestic airfare & airfare taxes